Latest Posts

 Salitre neighborhood has been up-and-coming for a number of years now.
 I really like walking in the area.

 It has many modern developments, with plenty of green spaces, unlike many parts of the city.
 There are a lot of hotels in this area on Calle 26/Avenida El Dorado, as this leads up to the airport.
-It is close to the Centro Administrativo Nacional (CAN), so there are a number of big corporate and government buildings.
+It’s close to the Centro Administrativo Nacional (CAN), so there are a number of big corporate and government buildings.

 There’s also the Gran Estación shopping mall next to Salitre El Greco TransMilenio station, which has decent shops, a supermarket and a cinema.
 There’s also the newer Plaza Claro, which has many design and technology shops, as well as a movie theater.